boprosv/BP-portfolio-Hotel-Cancellation-Data.pythonn/README.md

 # BP-portfolio-Hotel-Cancellation-Data.python

 In this project, I used a hotel cancellation data CSV file with 36K bookings from Kaggle (https://www.kaggle.com/datasets/youssefaboelwafa/hotel-booking-cancellation-prediction/data).
 I have attached a raw copy in .ipynb format if you would like to run the code.
+Business Problem: 30% of Reservations have been cancelled.
 The Project:

 To start, I downloaded all the necessary libraries for my analysis.
 The dataset was clean, and not much needed to be done to prepare the data, just some checkups.